1. A miniature universe in your belly

 -

-Then, up to the age of 5, the ecosystem becomes more complex under the influence of diet (breast milk then solid foods), the living environment and even contact with animals.
+Then up to 5 years, the ecosystem becomes more complex under the influence of diet (breast milk then solid foods), the living environment and even contact with animals.

-Barely 10% of our microbiota is determined by DNA; the rest depends on lifestyle.
-Tellingly, unrelated roommates share a more similar flora than two members of the same family living separately.
-The good news is that our daily choices have a rapid impact, visible within just 24 hours of a dietary change.
+Barely 10 % of our microbiota would be dictated by DNA ; everything else depends on lifestyle.
+Speaking fact : Unrelated roommates share a closer flora than two members of the same family living separately.
+Good news : our daily choices have a rapid impact, visible in 24 h only after a dietary change.

 -